-In February 2010, the Committee conducted a similar review of available data, considered the recommendation of the CEO as to executive officers other than himself, and determined that the Company's officers have guided it through a very difficult economic period and positioned the Company to move forward with the economic recovery.
-Therefore, the Committee approved increases in executive officer salaries effective March 1, 2010, as follows: Mr. Sherertz, by 28% to \$462,000; Mr. Elich, by 13% to \$225,000; Mr. Vaughn, by 13% to \$215,000; and Mr. Miller, by 9% to \$190,000.
-The Committee increased Mr. Sherertz's salary by a larger amount in order to make up for long delayed increases and to be more competitive.
+In February 2010, based on its review of available data, and taking into consideration the recommendation of the CEO as to executive officers other than himself, the Committee determined that the Company's officers had guided it through a very difficult economic period and positioned the Company to move forward with the economic recovery.
+Therefore, the Committee approved increases in executive officer annual salaries effective March 1, 2010, as follows: Mr. Sherertz, by 28% to \$462,000; Mr. Elich, by 13% to \$225,000; Mr. Vaughn, by 13% to \$215,000; and Mr. Miller, by 9% to \$190,000.
+The Committee increased Mr. Sherertz's salary by a higher percentage in order to make up for long delayed increases and to be more competitive.
 The Committee also determined to increase Mr. Miller's salary by a lower percentage because he was the only officer to receive an increase in 2008.